 If the Church is not a safe place, it is not a place where the gracious love of God in Christ can call people into community in which all can share, grow and serve.
 It is not a place where all in the gathered community might hear the message of Christ.

 This is the challenge that faces Churches as a result of the findings of the Royal Commission.

 It is easy to identify this issue as 'other' than us.
 "It couldn't/ didn't happen here".
+When we do this we deny the pain of those who have been abused in one of our Churches.
 When we make this issue someone else's, we open ourselves to complacency and we ignore the challenge for us all... that to bear witness to God's love in Jesus Christ is to create a community of welcome and safety, for all who may engage it.